nf-core/website/markdown/usage/tutorials/nf_core_tutorial.md

 The best way to build an _nf-core_ pipeline is to start by using this template via the `nf-core create` command.
 This launches an interactive prompt on the command line which asks for things such as pipeline name, a short description and the author's name.
 These values are then propagated throughout the template files automatically.

+> Contribution guidelines: one of the main ideas of nf-core is to develop with the community to build together best-practise analysis pipelines.
+We encourage cooperation rather than duplication, and contributing to and extending existing pipelines that might be performing similar tasks, rather than duplicating.
+For more details about this, please check out the [contribution guidelines](https://nf-co.re/developers/guidelines).

 ### TODO statements